RuadhanKM/Eso-Lang-2/README.md

 foo = "bar";
 baz = 12345;
 ```
-- Create a function with no parameters
+- Block with no parentheses is run and evaluated, this would print
 ```
 foo = {
     print("Hi");
+    ^ "bar";
 };
+print(foo);

+\ -- OUTPUT --
+\ Hi
+\ bar
 ```
-- Function with parameters
+- Use parentheses to create a function with parameters
 ```
 foo = (bar baz){
     print(bar + baz);